-Mildew on tiles is generally manageable.
+Need to scrub mildew off your tiles?
 Start by making a cleaning solution of 3 parts water and 1 part bleach.
-For an all-natural alternative, replace bleach with white vinegar, or tea tree oil diluted with water.
+For a natural alternative, replace bleach with white vinegar, or tea tree oil diluted with water.

 3. Shower Curtains

-Shower curtains are also prone to mildew growth too, but that does not mean that you have to throw them away when they do.
-Clean them in your washing machine with two bath towels (to prevent the plastic curtains from crinkling), add ½ cup of baking soda to your detergent during the wash cycle, and ½ cup of vinegar during the rinse cycle.
+While shower curtains may be prone to mildew growth, you don’t have to throw yours away!
+Clean your shower curtains in the washing machine with two bath towels to prevent the plastic curtains from crinkling – just add half a cup of baking soda to your detergent during the wash cycle, and half a cup of vinegar during the rinse cycle.
 Finally, let your shower curtains drip dry before fixing them up again.